 Not only is Beijing is a good city for walking, it has an excellent Metro system that will take you to many attractions.

-There is so much to see in Bangkok, the Temple of the Reclining Buddha (Wat Pho), The Grand Palace, Temple of the Emerald Buddha (Wat Phra Kaew) to name a few.
+There is so much to see in Bangkok Thailand, the Temple of the Reclining Buddha (Wat Pho), The Grand Palace, Temple of the Emerald Buddha (Wat Phra Kaew) to name a few.

 Exploring the Chatuchak Weekend Market is one of my favourite pass times, it is a huge market full of arts, crafts and food stalls.
 Bangkok is also home to many luxurious shopping malls, a shoppers paradise.